Frequently Asked Questions

 The Language Centre's modules are offered at a range of levels from beginners to advanced, depending on the language.
 There are accelerated options for those who wish to develop their language skills at a faster pace.

-We have two dedicated Directors of Student Experience in GSD who are there to work with you and to work for you in your first year.
+Our Director of Student Experience in GSD is a dedicated support resource who is there to work with you and to work for you from the start of your first year.
 We recognise you will be making a big change in your life as you become part of our exciting community of students and academics.
 We have several structured systems, processes and spaces in place to provide you with that all-important extra support as you make the transition to life at university.
 This includes having your own personal tutor to meet with regularly.
-Additionally, as the Senior Personal Tutors who oversee the personal tutorial system, you can also request to meet with one of the Directors of Student Experience to discuss any aspects of your studies.
+Additionally, as the Senior Personal Tutors who oversee the personal tutorial system, you can also request to meet with one of the Director of Student Experience to discuss any aspects of your studies.

 Furthermore, any first-year student enrolled on a GSD degree can request the support of a second- or third-year GSD student mentor.
 Mentors are specially selected, trained, and are current students who can provide guidance and advice within a limited scope of activities.